 Powerful new evidence of a government-abetted conspiracy has prompted King family members to demand a reopening of the investigation into his murder.

-[This is an updated article that was originally published on Martin Luther King Jr. Day.
-Today marks the 54th anniversary of King’s assassination.—Editors]
+[This is an updated article published special for Martin Luther King Jr. Day.—Editors]

 Everyone knows that James Earl Ray shot Martin Luther King, Jr., right?
 The U.S. government says so.
 All the school textbooks say so.
 And it is enshrined as unquestioned gospel in the pages of Wikipedia.